 - Demonstrate commitment to public health beyond your academic training

 - Show public health expertise by evidencing mastery of the core sciences of public health

 - Protect the public by staying current in public health

 - Meeting the standard of the profession by maintaining the credential

 - Advance cohesiveness and collaboration with your peers by a professionally approved common body of knowledge

 - Ensure high standards that better serve the health of the public

-If you continue with a MPH degree, you are eligible to take the exam after completion or concurrent enrollment of 21 (including the PubH Core Concept Cert.) credits towards your MPH by the time the exam is administered.
+If you continue with a MPH degree, you are eligible to take the exam after completion or concurrent enrollment in the graduate-level core content (biostatistics, epidemiology, health services/policy management, environmental health, social behavioral sciences).